Železniki: Churches

 The parish church in Železniki is dedicated to Saint Anthony and stands in Trnje on the left bank of the Selca Sora River.
 It was built between 1872 and 1874 in the Renaissance Revival style at the site of an earlier church that burned down in 1822.
 The church was built by Franc Faleschini based on a design by Štefan Šubic.
 The bell tower was damaged by fire in 1944, but was repaired in 1997.
 The church contains works by Janez Wolf, Janez Gosar Sr., and Ludovik Grilc.
 Saint Francis Xavier Church stands on the opposite side of the river in Log.
 It was built in 1707 in the Baroque style, with a barrel-vaulted chancel and nave.
 The chancel vault and arch were painted by Štefan Šubic in 1857.
 The cemetery around the church was established in the early 19th century.

+Notable people

+Notable people that were born or lived in Železniki include the following: